Travel guide

 This is where the eSIM really shines.
 Let's compare real numbers so you can see exactly how much you can save on a typical 10-day trip to Germany.

-If you're traveling from Mexico, operators like Telcel charge approximately 12-15 USD per day for roaming in Europe with limited data (generally 100-200 MB per day, which runs out quickly).
-For 10 days, you're paying 120-150 USD.
-Movistar Mexico has 7-day packages for about 90 USD with 1 GB, which is also not enough if you use maps and social media normally.
+If you're traveling from Mexico, operators like Telcel charge approximately $12-15 USD per day for roaming in Europe with limited data (usually 100-200 MB per day, which runs out quickly).
+For 10 days, you're paying $120-150 USD.
+Movistar Mexico has 7-day packages for about $90 USD with 1 GB, which is also not enough if you use maps and social media normally.

-Now let's compare with a PuraSim eSIM: a 10 GB plan valid for 15 days costs approximately 25-35 USD.
-A 20 GB plan for 30 days costs around 45-55 USD.
-Even if you need 20 GB for 10 days of intense use, you're paying less than half of what roaming from Latin America would cost.
+Now let's compare with a PuraSim eSIM: a 10 GB plan valid for 15 days costs approximately $25-35 USD.
+A 20 GB plan for 30 days costs around $45-55 USD.
+Even if you need 20 GB for 10 days of intensive use, you're paying less than half of what roaming from Latin America would cost.

 Let's take a concrete example: you travel from Mexico City to Berlin for 10 days.
-With Telcel roaming, you pay approximately 140 USD.
-With a 12 GB eSIM, you pay 30 USD.
-You save 110 USD that you can spend on dinner at a Berliner restaurant, museum tickets, or an excursion to Neuschwanstein Castle.
+With Telcel roaming you pay approximately $140 USD.
+With a 12 GB eSIM you pay $30 USD.
+You save $110 USD that you can spend on dinner at a Berlin restaurant, museum tickets, or an excursion to Neuschwanstein Castle.

-The difference is even more dramatic if you travel in a group or family.
-Each person needs their own roaming plan, but with eSIM, everyone can buy exactly what they need.
-If you travel with your partner and both use roaming, you could spend 200-300 USD in total.
-With eSIM, 50-70 USD covers both of you with plenty of data.
+The difference is even more dramatic if you travel in a group or with family.
+Each person needs their own roaming plan, but with eSIM each one can buy exactly what they need.
+If you travel with your partner and both use roaming, you can spend $200-300 USD in total.
+With eSIM, $50-70 USD covers both with plenty of data.

-In addition to direct savings, there's peace of mind.
-With roaming, there's always the risk of an app consuming data in the background and generating unexpected charges.
-With eSIM, you pay in advance and know exactly how much you're going to spend.
-When you run out of GB, you simply lose connection until you top up; there are no surprise bills of 500 USD when you return home.
+Besides direct savings, there's peace of mind.
+With roaming, there's always the risk that an app will consume data in the background and generate unexpected charges.
+With eSIM, you pay upfront and know exactly how much you're going to spend.
+When you run out of GB, you simply lose connection until you top up; no surprise $500 bills when you return home.

 eSIM in Germany